ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 ----------------

 This example will demonstrate how to retrieve Victims.
-The result set returned from this example will contain all Victims that the API credential being used have access.
-Optionally the ``id()`` method can be used to pass a specific task id to retrieve.
+The result set returned from this example will contain all Victims to which the API credential being used have access.
+Optionally the ``id()`` method can be used to pass a specific Victim id to retrieve.

 Example
 ~~~~~~~